 - Titan Antispam & Security.
 Great spam blocker, that’s how it started and that’s what I use it for, but the premium version also includes security features.

 - Contact Form 7 is a very popular WordPress plugin that automatically creates a basic contact form for you.

 4. BulletProof Security – what can’t the plugin do?!
-It takes one click to secure your wp folders, fixes issues with other plugins, takes care of login security and monitoring, and so much more.
+It takes one click to secure your WP folders, fix issues with other plugins, take care of login security and monitoring, and so much more.
 I use the free version but as it’s the case with most plugins, there is also a pro version available.